 “A lot of our graduate students, in an oversaturated housing market in Charlottesville, don’t feel like they have the active funds to live in this city and live with the sort of graduate subsidy they get, especially from GSAS, the College,” Nigro said.
 “They don’t feel like what could be a one bed, one bath rent for the year — about $9,500 — doesn’t really match with their $24,000 subsidy.
 And so … I would love to see from the University an effort to make housing more affordable closer to campus.”

 Nigro also addressed parking scarcities for students who commute to Grounds — an especially pressing issue for graduate students, who often live further away due to lower housing costs.
-While the University has taken some efforts to address this — including that would have charged a fee for late night parking at the Central Grounds Garage — Nigro argued more could be done, especially in terms of graduate students who have frequently expressed frustration with the problem.
+While the University has taken some efforts to address this — including scrapping a plan that would have charged a fee for late night parking at the Central Grounds Garage — Nigro argued more could be done, especially in terms of graduate students who have frequently expressed frustration with the problem.
 Nigro played an instrumental in the University’s decision to back away from imposing the new parking fees, as did significant backlash from students to the proposal.
 Nigro announced that the planned policy had been discontinued at a Student Council meeting Dec.
 4.

 “I think this is a really important moment for the Board to consider those concerns from graduate students, especially as we think about the Emmet-Ivy Corridor, and our options there to better serve students, and sort of alleviate some of these stresses on the students and researchers that are really important to faculty discovery and the University’s research portfolio overall,” Nigro said.